jmankoff/interaction/assignments/accessibility.md

 Please watch this [quick video](https://youtu.be/1by5J7c5Vz4) to learn how visually-impaired users interact with Android applications.
 The video also offers some tips on ensuring your app is compatible with assistive tools.

-Consider the layout app that you worked on earlier this quarter.
+Consider the layout app (you will not be using your layout assignment during this assignment) that you worked on earlier this quarter.
 The image does not have `contentDescription` property. **Google's Accessibility Scanner** will classify this as "Item Label" error (defined in the paper above).
 Therefore, screen reader cannot read the alternative text of the image to people with visual impairments.

 ![Screenshot of an image without contentDescription property in layout editor](accessibility-img/1.png){:width="500px"}